Northern-Tornadoes-Project/insights/docs/CAMERA.md

-# Creating and Uploading Event Path Panorama Captures Using the `iSTAR Pulsar Camera` and `NTP 360`
+# Creating and Uploading Event Path Panorama Captures Using the `iSTAR Pulsar Camera` and `CSSL 360`

 ## Operating the `iSTAR Pulsar Camera`